ipfs/metrics/README.md

-# log-ipfs-dependencies
+# metrics repo

-Regularly log dependency data about IPFS dependents.
+Regularly collect and log metrics about IPFS related projects.

 This repo contains a scheduled GitHub Action which pulls IPFS dependency data out of BigQuery and stores it in [timestamped json](./logs) files in this repo.